 The trading and investing app Robinhood is not a digital equivalent of a traditional brokerage.
 Unlike discount or full-service brokerages, Robinhood forwards all its orders to a third party for execution, thus slowing the process.

 Read on to know some other reasons why Robinhood might be slow for you.
-To see the most popular books on investing just click here.

 Why Is Robinhood Slow At Order Filling And Trade Execution?